vorpal56/kazam/README.md

 ## Recording Tips

-Framerates above 20fps are unlikely to work well because of software and hardware limitations.
-If you increase framerate and framerate in resulting video drops, that is because encoder can't keep up.

 Always do a sound check.
 Especially if you are recording a live commentary with background sound.
 I got the best results when I used earphones to listen to the audio while recording.
 This way your mic will not pick up any audio coming from speakers.